Is the state of Arizona charging you with online solicitation of a minor?

 Contact the Belen Law Firm Today

 Belen Olmedo Guerra is an experienced sex crimes attorney in the Phoenix, Arizona area.
-If you or someone you love is facing sexual exploitation or online solicitation charges, call the Belen Law Firm at 602.715.0908 for a free initial consultation.
+If you or someone you love is facing sexual exploitation or online solicitation charges in Arizona, call the Belen Law Firm at 602.715.0908 for a free initial consultation.
 You can also leave us a message on our website.